hacknlove/safeapi-client/README.md

 if not, it performs a `POST`, and assings the returned `uuid` to `this.uuid`

 In `data` you can set more parameters to be sent in the json

+### safeApi.conf.server
+The prefix to the fetchs.
+`safeApi.server` defaults to `''`

+### safeApi.conf.expiresIn
+The expiration time, in seconds, of the signatures. defaults to 120 seconds.

+### safeApi.publicKey.pem
+The public PEM.
+Or '' if not key has been created or set.

+### safeApi.publicKey.uuid
+The UUID that uses the server to identify the public key

+### newKey(algorithm)
+Set the algorithm that will be used to sign the requests, and creates a new pair of keys.

+Returns a promise that will be resolved with the public PEM

+After the promise is resolved, the public PEM can be find at `safeApi.publicKey.pem`

+`algorithm` can be one of:

+* `'RS256'`
+* `'RS384'`
+* `'RS512'`
+* `'PS256'`
+* `'PS384'`
+* `'PS512'`
+* `'ES256'`
+* `'ES384'`
+* `'ES512'`

+The credentials are not completed and `safeApi.sign` neither `safeApi.fetch+` should not be called until they get an `uuid`

+### uploadPublicKey([data])
+Uploads the public key to the server indicated in `safeApi.conf.server` which uses `safeapi-server`

+You can use data to set more members to the body that will be sent.

+Returns a promise that will resolve to `[uuid, error]`

+If no error has ocurred, `uuid` will be the `uuid` that you can find also at `safeApi.publicKey.uuid`, and `error` will be `undefined`

+Is some error has ocurred, `uuid` will be null, and `error` will be an object with the error.

+### setPlainPassword(password)
+Hash the plain-password, and det the hashed-password that will be used to export and import the credentials.

+Returns the hashed password.

+The plain password is not kept, and there is no way to get the plain password.

+If no password is set, the empty string is used.

+### getHashedPassword()
+Returns the hashed-password.

+### setHashedPassword(hashedPassword)
+Sets the hased-password

+### toText()
+Exports the encrypted credentials to a string.

+Returns a promise that resolves to that string.

+### fromText()
+Imports the encrypted credentials from a string.

+Returns a promise that resolves to undefined

+### toFile()
+Save the encrypted credentials to a file.

+Returns a promise that resolves to undefined

+### fromFile()
+Opens a FileOpen dialog, and import the encrypted credentials from the choosen file.

+Returns a promise that resolves to undefined

+### fetch(url, options)
+Makes a fetch to `safeApi.conf.server + url`

+You can set `options` the same way you do with browser's `fetch`, but in `options.body` place no JSON but a javascript object.

+Returns a promise that resolves to `[response, error]`, where `response` is the payload, JSONparsed or null if some error has happend, in which case, `error` contains the error.

+### sign(request)

+Return a prmise that will resolved to the signed jwt for the request.

+* `method`: `'DELETE'`, `'GET'`, `'POST'`, `'PUT'`...
+* `url`: the url of the request. `safeApi.conf.server` is not prefixed here.
+You should do it if needed.
+* `body`: the body of the request.
+Place here no JSON, but a javascript object.
+* `expiresIn`: Overrides `safeApi.conf.expiresIn`